rjrosati/3field-sharp-feature/README.md

-This repository is the companion code to the papers *Primordial Stochastic Gravitational Wave Backgrounds from a Sharp Feature in Three-field Inflation* ([I](https://arxiv.org/abs/2304.00065) and II), by Vikas Aragam, Sonia Paban, and myself.
+This repository is the companion code to the papers *Primordial Stochastic Gravitational Wave Backgrounds from a Sharp Feature in Three-field Inflation* ([I](https://arxiv.org/abs/2304.00065) and II), by Vikas Aragam, Sonia Paban, and Robert Rosati.

 # Installation